We Have Oxide at Home - Part 1 - Oxide On Proxmox

 Published

-[WIP] - We Have Oxide at Home - Part 1
+We Have Oxide at Home - Part 1 - Oxide On Proxmox

-I have been doing a lot of reading about oxide.computer lately and really wanted to experiment with the platform a little.
-There doesn't seem to be a path for me to get access and the console preview is just a mockup.
-After experimenting with a number of configurations and getting most of the interfaces up and running in docker (GitHub link coming soon), I moved on to actually attempting the full build.
+I have been doing a lot of reading about oxide.computer lately and wanted to experiment with the platform.
+At the time of writing there wasn't a viable path for me to get access to a Oxide deployment and the console preview is the full UI but relying on a simulated API backend.

 Technical